Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-After completing the course, graduates are able to recognize basic connections of cultural backgrounds and architectural examples.
+After completing the course, alumni are able to recognize basic connections of cultural backgrounds and architectural examples.
 Circumstances and boundary conditions of architectural transformation can be classified and explained.

 Superior module: